 One of the plants that we almost immediately associate with Easter is watercress.
 Undoubtedly, it should not be treated only as a decoration of the Easter table.
 It is worth adding watercress to our dishes to increase their nutritional value.
 Sprouts, fresh vegetables, and herbs should also appear on the Easter table.

-Chanterelle pepper (Latin Lepidium sativum L.) called watercress is a plant native to south-west Asia and north-east Africa.
+Chanterelle pepper (Latin Lepidium sativum L.) called cress is a plant native to southwest Asia and northeast Africa.
 It appeared in Europe in ancient times – its properties were known and appreciated by the ancient Greeks and Romans who used it to improve the beauty and as a tonic.
-Over time, it has also been discovered that the compounds in watercress can be helpful in the treatment of sciatica, liver disease, cardiovascular problems, and colds.
+Over time, it has also been discovered that the compounds in cress can be helpful in the treatment of sciatica, liver disease, cardiovascular problems, and colds.
 It was also recommended for scurvy and anemia.
-We currently know that the valuable properties of watercress result from the presence of vitamins and minerals, such as:
+We currently know that the valuable properties of cress result from the presence of vitamins and minerals, such as:

-Besides, watercress is a source of selenium, potassium, calcium, iron, as well as B vitamins.
-People who try to lose weight can easily benefit from the health-promoting properties of watercress.
+Besides, cress is a source of selenium, potassium, calcium, iron, as well as B vitamins.
+People who try to lose weight can easily benefit from the health-promoting properties of cress.
 This plant is classified as a low-calorie product – a handful (10g) provides only 3 kcal!

 Chive is a plant that goes well with eggs (it can be, for example, an ingredient of egg spread), and that is why it can play an important part in the Easter menu.
 Not only the taste of chives deserves attention, but also its health-promoting properties.
 It is a plant of the garlic family, which grows in the wild mainly in Europe, North America and Asia.
 It also occurs as a cultivated plant – in Europe, the first chives were grown in the 16th century.
 Why should we put it on the Easter table?
 Chives provide ingredients such as: